ruvnet/ds.js/docs/integrations/openrouter/troubleshooting.md

 # OpenRouter Troubleshooting Guide

-This guide covers common issues and solutions when using OpenRouter with DS.js.
+This guide covers common issues and solutions when using OpenRouter with DSPy.ts.

 ## Common Issues